Working with Cluster-Side Modules in Hazelcast Viridian

 Dependency Conflicts

-The libraries in your project must not conflict with those that are built into Hazelcast Viridian.
-If your project includes a library that’s already available in Hazelcast Viridian, you may experience conflicts that stop Hazelcast from processing your cluster-side modules.
+The libraries in your project must not conflict with those that are built into Cloud.
+If your project includes a library that’s already available in Cloud, you may experience conflicts that stop Hazelcast from processing your cluster-side modules.
 To avoid packaging conflicting libraries in your code, we recommend using one of the following options:

 • Shaded JARs: When you shade JARs, the classes inside them are relocated and rewritten to create a private copy of them that is bundled alongside your code.
 To learn more about shaded JARs, see this answer on Stack Overflow.